 - Domain Rating

 - URL Rating

 Now compare this to a bad directory Ahrefs result as seen below.

-Mark and highlight the directories that looks bad upon closer inspection using Ahrefs as to be ignored as shown below.
+Mark and highlight the directories that look bad upon closer inspection using Ahrefs as to be ignored as shown below.

 Step 10: Submitting Your Store To The Directories

 Once you’ve marked and narrowed down all the directories that you think are good, open your spreadsheet and we will be starting the process of adding your site to the directories.

 Directories usually have a “Submit Link” button somewhere on their site and you will click that to be forwarded to the submission form page, as shown below.